testfairy/docs/docs/010_Getting_Started/100_Getting_Started.md

 				</div>
 				<div class="row">
 					<div class="col-md-12 getting-started-body">
-						TestFairy is available as a private cloud or an on-premise installation and can integrate with any SAML Single Sign-on service.
-TestFairy is the only platform that provides end-to-end data encryption using your private/public keys, so that nobody but you can see your data.
+						TestFairy is available as a private cloud or an on-premise installation.
+It can integrate with any SAML single sign-on service, and provides end-to-end data encryption using your private/public keys.
 					</div>
 				</div>
 				<div class="row">